7 Countries where Cryptocurrencies will not be accepted anytime soon :(

 3. Kyrgyzstan

-The National Bank of Kyrgyz Republic has prohibited the use of any kind of digital currency as a form of payment due to the lack of government backing of Bitcoin, among many others, which makes it impossible to regulate.
-For now, only the som, the country’s national currency, is recognized as the sole legal medium of exchange.
+The National Bank of the Kyrgyz Republic has prohibited the use of any kind of digital currency as a form of payment due to the lack of government backing of Bitcoin, among many others, which makes it impossible to regulate.
+For now, only the som, the country's national currency, is recognized as the sole legal medium of exchange.

 4. Bangladesh